eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 .. warning::
-    Starting a monitor in a domain or *Discovery Server* already initialize will duplicate the entities in them and may lead to an **undefined behaviour**.
+    Starting a monitor in a domain or *Discovery Server* already initialize will duplicate the entities in them and may lead to an undefined behavior.

+For further information about monitoring a Domain refer to :ref:`monitor_domain`.

 Pressing this button, a new Dialog will be displayed with two tabs.
-Each of them allows to start a monitoring with different discovery protocols.
+Each of them allows to start a monitor with different discovery protocols.

 Simple Discovery
 ^^^^^^^^^^^^^^^^
 Ask to introduce a number between 0 and 200.

-This will allow to monitor a specific domain and all the DDS entities that are communicating in this domain in the *Fast-DDS* statistics topics.
+This will start a monitor in a specific domain and all the DDS entities that are communicating in this domain.
-The entities in this domain will be discovered automatically, and their connections and data will be built and display in the monitor for further queries from the user.
+The entities in this domain will be discovered automatically.

 Discovery Server
 ^^^^^^^^^^^^^^^^
-Ask to introduce a string with addresses to connect with a *Discovery Server*.
+Ask to introduce a string with addresses to connect with *Discovery Servers*.
 This string must contain addresses in a format ``ip:port`` separated by ``;``.

 This will connect to the Discovery Servers listening in the addresses set, and will get all the discovery information